-Purchase Price: The purchase price for the Common Shares purchased under the ESPP will be determined by the Board and will not be less than 85% of the closing price of the Common Shares on the TSX (for participants paid in Canadian dollars) or NASDAQ (for participants paid in U.S. dollars) on the last trading day of each offering period.
+Purchase Price: The purchase price for the Common Shares purchased under the ESPP is determined by the Board and will not be less than 85% of the closing price of the Common Shares on the TSX (for participants paid in Canadian dollars) or NYSE (for participants paid in U.S. dollars) on the last trading day of each offering period.
 As an alternative to permitting participants to purchase Common Shares at a discount, with the approval of the Board, the Company or any of its designated affiliates may provide a participant with cash contributions to purchase Common Shares in an amount not exceeding 15% of the participant's accumulated payroll deductions during each offering period.

-Participation Limits: The number of Common Shares (i) issued to insiders of the Company within any one year period, and (ii) issuable to insiders of the Company, at any time, under the ESPP, or when combined with all of the Company's security-based compensation arrangements, cannot exceed 10% of the Company's total outstanding Common Shares, respectively.
+Participation Limits: The number of Common Shares (i) issued to insiders of the Company within any one year period, and (ii) issuable to insiders of the Company, at any time, under the ESPP, or when combined with all of the

+Company's security-based compensation arrangements, cannot exceed 10% of the Company's total outstanding Common Shares, respectively.
 No more than 5% of the Company's outstanding Common Shares may be issued to any one participant under the ESPP or any other security-based compensation arrangement.
 No more than 10% of the Company's outstanding Common Shares may be issued under the ESPP or any other security-based compensation arrangement in any one year period.

-Shares Available: The total number of Common Shares available for issuance under the ESPP is 4,000,000, representing approximately 0.75% of the issued and outstanding Common Shares as of the Record Date.
-As of the Record Date, the number of Common Shares remaining available for future issuance under the ESPP is 3,055,690, representing approximately 0.57% of the issued and outstanding Common Shares.
+Shares Available: The total number of Common Shares available for issuance under the ESPP is 4,000,000, representing approximately 0.75% of the issued and outstanding Common Shares as of February 28, 2018.
+As of February 28, 2018, the number of Common Shares remaining available for future issuance under the ESPP was 2,877,967, representing approximately 0.54% of the then issued and outstanding Common Shares.
 Common Shares purchased under the ESPP may be issued from treasury or acquired on the open market.